pipelinelabo/datalaiq-wiki/ingesters/winevent.md

 # Windows Event Service

-The Gravwell Windows events ingester runs as a service on a Windows machine and sends Windows events to the Gravwell indexer.
+The DatalaiQ Windows events ingester runs as a service on a Windows machine and sends Windows events to the DatalaiQ indexer.
 The ingester consumes from the `System`, `Application`, `Setup`, and `Security` channels by default.
 Each channel can be configured to consume from a specific set of events or providers.

 ## Basic Configuration

 The Windows Event ingester uses the unified global configuration block described in the [ingester section](#!ingesters/ingesters.md#Global_Configuration_Parameters).
-Like most other Gravwell ingesters, the Windows Evenet ingester supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.
+Like most other DatalaiQ ingesters, the Windows Evenet ingester supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.

 ## EventChannel Examples